brostrend/linux.brostrend.com/troubleshooting/index.md

 If these didn't solve the problem, please do the following steps:

-1. Open a terminal and copy-paste the following command to download our troubleshooting script:
+1. Open a terminal and copy-paste **one** of the following commands to download our troubleshooting script:

     ```shell
+    wget deb.trendtechcn.com/install -O ~/troubleshooting.sh
     busybox wget deb.trendtechcn.com/install -O ~/troubleshooting.sh
+    curl deb.trendtechcn.com/install -LO ~/troubleshooting.sh
     ```

 2. Reboot your system to clear the system logs.